rajea-bilal/history-trivia/README.md

 ## Optimizations

 At the moment all the questions in the quiz are related to my favourite subject of history.
 In future, I would like to
-- give users the option to choose the category of questions for the quiz
+- Allow users to select the quiz question category
 - choose number of questions

 ## Reflections